curioustorvald/Ba-AA/README.md

 You can also make this demo to play completely different video and audio.
 Please refer to the ```config.properties``` file.

 The demo is distributed under the MIT License.
 Please refer to ```COPYING``` for the copy of the license.

-One last note: don’t expect much about the performance, and don’t try to find out what “BA” means.

 ## How to run ##